drkjam/pdutils/README.md

 In no particular order, these are the things that should be changed / added in future.

 * add comparison support for Panels
-* more details comparison of multi-dimensional numpy arrays